Skip to content

 The “Gold Standard”

-Now that we covered how to determine how representative a sample is, let’s discuss how small the margin of error has to be before we say, hold it, we’ve got enough.
+Now that we have covered how to determine how representative a sample is, let’s discuss how small the margin of error has to be before we say, hold it; we’ve got enough.

 We consider our “gold standard” to be a 3% margin of error.
 This is widely considered to be an excellent margin of error.
 Unfortunately, a 3% margin of error isn’t always achievable, but it is still important to get as close to that number as you can.
 With that said, margins of error above 3% don’t necessarily mean that we have junk data – just like with all things statistics, we have to keep in mind how representative our sample is and adjust our expectations accordingly.